DAVID RUBIN: Welcome to Owning The New York Met...

 - News Article

 DAVID RUBIN: Welcome to Owning The New York Mets!
 Here is your Initial Operations Manual!
-Part ONE of THREE
+Part TWO of THREE

 Tweets